← Back to research

 What is OpenAI Codex?

-Codex is OpenAI's coding agent platform available as a Mac app, CLI, IDE extension, and web interface.
+Codex is OpenAI's coding agent platform available as a desktop app (macOS and Windows), CLI, IDE extension, Chrome extension, web interface, and Slack/Linear/GitHub integrations.

 How much does Codex cost?